-Identity Ecosystem Maps deliver a computational characterization and visualization of identity assets and the relationships between identity assets as well as a decision support tool identifying and predicting exposure risks and resulting liabilities for respective identity assets.
-These Identity Ecosystem Maps for people, organizations and devices serve as crucial information for identity protection, enrollment, proofing, authentication and response management.
+Identity Ecosystem Maps deliver a computational characterization and visualization of identity assets and the relationships between identity assets, as well as a decision-support tool identifying and predicting exposure risks and resulting liabilities for respective identity assets.
+These Identity Ecosystem Maps for people, organizations, and devices serve as crucial information for identity protection, enrollment, proofing, authentication, and response management.
 Additionally, these maps provide a foundation for defining the physics* of the Identity Ecosystem at both the macro- and micro-level, enabling:

 - The assignment of risk levels and locations (entry points) within the Identity Ecosystem

-- An understanding of potential value impacts associated with the risks to financial security, personal security, and national security
+- An understanding of how identity asset values and liabilities are associated with risks to financial security, personal security, and national security

-* The term "physics" is used to emphasize the Center's hypothesis that the Identity Ecosystem's elements exhibit dynamic interactions which can be clearly identified as well as mathematically described and verified.
-The Center proposes that the resulting observations can be used to gain a deeper understanding of the basic nature of digital identities.
-The statistically predictive insights and solutions reached will support significantly improved approaches to identity management, fraud protection, and trust management in cyberspace.
+The term "physics" is used to emphasize the Center for Identity's hypothesis that the Identity Ecosystem's elements exhibit dynamic interactions which can be identified as well as mathematically described and verified.
+UT CID’s discoveries can be used to gain a deeper understanding of the basic nature of digital identities.
+The statistically predictive insights and solutions support significantly improved approaches to identity management, fraud protection, and trust management in cyberspace.